lucidsoftware/lucid-programming-competition-2019/problems/broomstickMiddle/description.md

 If there is an *even* number of broomsticks, you must once again line each of the broomsticks up, ordered by length.
 Because there are technically now _two_ broomsticks in the middle, things get a little more complicated to find the perfect broomstick.
 If the two middle broomsticks are the same length, then you may of course choose either of the two and have an equally enjoyable riding experience.
 If the two middle broomsticks are of differing lengths, then you must choose the longer of the two middle broomsticks for the perfect broomstick flying experience.

-Your job is to devise a magical algorithm, which, when given the length of a new broomstick being added to the institute's collection, will return the length of the new _perfect_ broomstick.
+Your job is to devise a magical algorithm, which, when given the length of a new broomstick being added to the school's collection, will return the length of the new _perfect_ broomstick.
 ## Input/Output
 Your input consists of a sequence of numbers, one per line, each representing the length of a new broomstick being added to the collection.
 After a broomstick has been added to the collection, you must output the length of the current _perfect_ broomstick as defined above.
 **Input**